kevinandris/MERN_Expanse_Tracker/README.md

 #   Project Description:
-    1) MERN stack -- MongoDV, Express, ReactJS, and NodeJS
+    1) MERN stack -- MongoDB, Express, ReactJS, and NodeJS
     2) Detect's user's expanses and incomes using CRUD operation on each page.
     3) The data can be visualised in the graph chart, tracks user's recent history, minimum and maximum amount of incomes and expenses and total balance inside a storage.

 #   Project images:
     1) incomes